adam-mcguinness/brokenClock/README.md

 ### Image
 Wrote some trash python with the help of a little chatgpt and we are in business.

+**Fun Fact**: The chance of generating the same clock as someone else is ≈720! or greater than 1 in 2.60e1746.
 ### arduino stuff
 more to come here
 ## Hardware